AnalyticsDojo/jupyter/README.md

-# Berkeley JupyterHubs
+# Kuberlytics Jupyterhub

-Contains a fully reproducible configuration for JupyterHub on datahub.berkeley.edu, as well as its single user image.
+Contains a fully reproducible configuration for JupyterHub on lab.kuberlytics.com, as well as its single user image.

 ## Branches

-The `staging` branch always reflects the state of the [staging JupyterHub](http://staging.datahub.berkeley.edu), and the `prod` branch reflects the state of the [production JupyterHub](http://datahub.berkeley.edu).
+The `staging` branch always reflects the state of the [staging JupyterHub](http://staging.kuberlytics.com), and the `prod` branch reflects the state of the [production JupyterHub](http://lab.kuberlytics.com).

 ## Procedure